AliceO2Group/analysis-framework/docs/basics-usage/HelperTasks.md

 // in process()
 bool isSelected = mySelection.IsSelected(track)
 ```

+(*) The default set of global-track selections requires at least 1 hit between the two innermost ITS layers (function `getGlobalTrackSelection` in [`TrackSelectionDefaults.h`](https://github.com/AliceO2Group/O2Physics/blob/master/Common/Core/TrackSelectionDefaults.h)).
+This is a Run 1, 2 refuse when the SPD was equipped.
+The same set of global-track selections, but with different ITS requirements are available in [`trackselection.cxx`](https://github.com/AliceO2Group/O2Physics/blob/master/Common/TableProducer/trackselection.cxx).
+This is possible thanks to the `getGlobalTrackSelectionITSMatch` in [`TrackSelectionDefaults.h`](https://github.com/AliceO2Group/O2Physics/blob/master/Common/Core/TrackSelectionDefaults.h), which can be enabled with different ITS requirements via the integer configurable `itsMatching` in [`trackselection.cxx`](https://github.com/AliceO2Group/O2Physics/blob/master/Common/TableProducer/trackselection.cxx).
+The available configurations are the following:
+* `itsMatching == 0`: at least one hit between the two innermost ITS layers (default);
+* `itsMatching == 1`: at least one hit among the three innermost ITS layers (`Run3ITSibAny`);
+* `itsMatching == 2`: at least one hit among all the ITS layers (`Run3ITSallAny`);
+* `itsMatching == 3`: one hit on all the ITS layers (`Run3ITSall7Layers`);

 ### Remarks
 Please note that this documentation only represents the status quo of the track selection implementation and many things can and will change.